JimmyLi2468/Short_Rate_Prediction/ml_model/readme.md

 ## to run the project
 `python predict.py`

-a graph of prediction with some previous groundtruth interest rates will appear
+a graph of predictions and some previous groundtruth interest rates will appear